 8. IWC Ingenieur Double Chronograph Titanium

-IWC‘s Ingenieuer line was revamped in 2013 (and again this year), and inspired by the brand’s partnership with the Mercedes AMG Petronas Formula One racing team.
+IWC‘s Ingenieuer line was revamped in 2013 (and again last year), and inspired by the brand’s partnership with the Mercedes AMG Petronas Formula One racing team.
 The IWC Ingenieur Double Chronograph Titanium has a titanium case and bezel, and also has a titanium crown, crown protector, and push-buttons, all of which are then coated with rubber for a better grip.
 The watch has a chronograph mechanism (chosen for its usefulness in Formula One racing) with a split-seconds hand that can be used to record two intermediate times within a given minute while the blue- or white-tipped chronograph hand continues to run.
 When the push-button at 10 o’clock is pressed again, the split-seconds hand instantly catches up with the chronograph hand and runs synchronously with it again.
 As a result, the user can record as many lap times — important for determining pole position in an automobile race — as he chooses.
 The IWC Ingenieur Double Chronograph Titanium retails for $12,700.
 Click here for more details.